 During Technical Assignment #2, a one-way concrete slab and beam system was considered.
-It has since been noted this is not the best use of a one-way system, skip-joists are.
-Thus, the second breadth topic will be a cost and schedule comparison between both of these one-way systems to determine why skip-joists are used concrete beams.
+It has since been noted in contemporary construction this system has been abandoned in favor of skip joists for one-way concrete construction.
+Thus, the second breadth topic will be a cost, schedule, and construction management comparison between both of these one-way systems to determine why skip-joists are used in place of concrete beams.